AndreM92/Google-Bing-search-engine-Crawler-and-Scraper/README.md

 # Google-Search-Scraper
-This program analyzes the online visibility of selected companies based on google search results. </br>
+These Crawler and Scraper can analyze the online visibility of selected companies based on google search results. </br>

+## GoogleSearchCrawlScraper
+This is a newer version of my Google Crawling and Scraping program applied on heat pumps.</br>
+I've implemented some classes and functions to make the code much better readable and more efficient.

 ## onlineVisibilityBroker
 I have applied this program on 15 popular German Brokers and selected 5 keywords. </br>